Skip to content

 Funding initiatives for researchers

-Via the TUMexchange program, TUM students can study at UQ and UQ students can study at TUM.
-Doctoral students receive support for a stay at UQ through the TUM Graduate School Partnership Mobility Grant.
-For them, the TUM-UQ Joint Supervision Program also enables a longer research stay with the partner.
+Doctoral candidates can receive support for a research stay at UQ through the TUM Graduate School Partnership Mobility Grant.
+In addition, the TUM-UQ Joint Supervision Program offers the opportunity for an extended research stay with their partner supervisor, fostering deeper collaboration and academic exchange.

 To top